Adult Orthodontics - Sullivan Bastian Orthodontics

 Adult Orthodontics in Mill Creek, WA

 Orthodontics is not just for children and teens.
 In fact, 1 in every 5 patients in orthodontic treatment is an adult in the United States today.
-No one is too old for orthodontic treatment.
+No one is too old for adult orthodontic treatment.

 Adults seek orthodontic treatment for many of the same reasons as children.
 Some adults had orthodontic problems as children but were unable to correct them until now.
 Others, who had treatment as children, may need further treatment as adults due to relapse or limitations in initial treatment.